DerrekNguyen/Derrek-Application/README.md

 # Derrek's Application
 A WIP application to keep track of day-to-day tasks.

-UI written with WPF, backend handled by C# with local SQL server support to store data.
+UI written with WPF using the MVVM model, backend handled by C# with local SQL server support to store data.

 Screenshots of the app (Updated 10/03/24):